we-taper/we-taper.github.io/pelican/content/Blogging/Using Pelican and Github to Blog.md

 * In Pelican: `'utf-8' codec can't decode byte 0xbe in position 2458: invalid start byte`
-	**Why:** Some files are stored in encoding GBK (or something else other than UTF-8).
+	**Why:** Some files are stored in encoding GBK (or something else other than UTF-8) which is not supported by Pelican by default.
 Since python (and almost everything else) suppports utf-8, use some text editor (mine is notepad++) to change encoding to utf-8.
 [SOLVED]